LiquidPT/homeassistant-minimalistic-area-card/README.md

       shadow: true # enable a drop shadow on entity icons to contrast with the background
       hide: false # show/hide entity (optional), default false
       darken_image: true # reduce brightness of the background image to constrast with entities
+      section: auto # define the section where to show given entity (optional), default 'auto', possible values: auto, sensors, buttons.
+Sensors means the first line, buttons the second one.
     - entity: switch.fireplace_on_off
     - entity: cover.window_covering
       tap_action: